Wedge distance control can be one of the biggest improvements anyone can make to their golf game.

 Short Game Final Thoughts

 We all know how important the short game is.
-My game improved significantly when I started to dial in different distances.
+I spent a lot of time increasing my swing speed, and it helped, but my game improved significantly when I started to dial in different distances.
 As part of my pre shot routine, I know what clock position I need to hit from and I will visualize it before taking a swing.

 When I take my practice swing, it’s from the clock position and I visualize the ball doing exactly what I want it to with the perfect distance.